Sonos And So Much More

 McIntosh RS100 $1,000

 What Is It?
 Chromecast is Google’s wireless streaming technology for multi-room audio.
 It’s grown rapidly in popularity with the introduction of the Google Home, Home Max and Home Mini.
-All speakers with Chromecast built-in can be integrated into a multiroom system and can be controlled by Google Assistant.
+All speakers with Chromecast built-in can be integrated into a multiroom system.
+Some of them, if integrated with Google Assistant, respond to voice commands.

 The Good: There is a growing number of speakers, soundbars and televisions with Chromecast built-in by the likes of Bang & Olufsen, Pioneer, Sony and Vizio.
 Using the Chromecast app, you can group numerous Chromecast speakers together.
 You can use Google’s Chromecast Audio streaming puck ($35) to plug into any powered speaker you already own, via its 3.5mm auxiliary jack (or via optical or RCA, though you’ll need separate adapters), and enable that speaker to join a Chromecast multi-room sound system.
 You can also add a Google Home speaker into a group to control the group with Google’s voice assistant, Google Assistant; and unlike an Amazon Echo and Amazon’s Multi-Room Music technology, the Google Home will actually play with the existing Chromecast group and its third-party speakers.